Lungren2/PyProcessor/docs/developer/NOTIFICATION_SYSTEM.md

 9. **Use Async Delivery**: Use async delivery for notifications to avoid blocking the main thread.
 10. **Shutdown Properly**: Call `shutdown_notifications()` when shutting down the application to clean up resources.

-## Example: Notification Center
+## Example: Command Line Notification Center

-Here's an example of implementing a simple notification center using the notification system:
+Here's an example of implementing a simple command-line notification center:

 ```python
 from pyprocessor.utils.notification_manager import (